 Phase 1, the preparatory or formative phase: Eligible participants for focal group discussions (FGD) with community members are men and women, with and without high blood pressure, alphabets, who owns a personal cellular phone, and aged 30-60.
 Participants will be recruited in the health Clinic named Liga del Corazon located in Villa Nueva which will allow us to have access to a healthy and hypertensive population, with socio-demographic characteristics similar to our intervention population.
 All hypertensive subjects that participate in FGD will be taking anti-hypertensive medication as a proof of their diagnosis.
 Each FGD will consist of 5-8 members and will last approximately one and a half hour.
 Additionally, FGD will also be carried out with health personnel (one with medical staff and the other with non-medical staff).
 For this, health personnel with different range on ages, men and women, and that have direct contact with hypertensive and non-hypertensive patients (nurses, doctors, med students, laboratory personnel, etc.) will be recruited from primary health centers where the intervention will be completed (primary health clinics in Villa Nueva y Villa Canales).
-Each FGD will consist of 5-8 members.
-Health personnel that participate in the FGD will have their manager authorization prior their participation.
-No personal information will be collected from participants for the FGD.
+Each FGD will consist of 5-8 members and information will be collected from participants for the FGD.